The Skinners' School

 The Skinners' School (formally The Skinners' Company's Middle School for Boys and commonly known as Skinners'), is a British Grammar School with academy status for boys located in the town of Royal Tunbridge Wells, Kent, England.
-Established in 1887, the school was founded by the Worshipful Company of Skinners (one of the 108 livery companies of the City of London) in response to a demand for education in the region.
-Today Skinners' remains an all-boys grammar school, recently awarded specialist status in science and mathematics in recognition of these disciplines' excellent teaching.
-The current enrolment is 1119 pupils, of whom around 325 are in the sixth form.
+Established in 1887, the school was founded by the Worshipful Company of Skinners (one of the 111 livery companies of the City of London) in response to a demand for education in the region.
+Today Skinners' remains an all-boys grammar school, awarded specialist status in science and mathematics.
+The current enrolment is 1119 pupils, of whom around 326 are in the sixth form.
 The first headmaster was Reverend Frederick Knott, after whom Knott House is named.
-The current Headmaster is Edward Wesson.
+The current headmaster is Edward Wesson.

-Skinners' boys generally take eleven General Certificate of Secondary Education (GCSE) tests in Year Eleven (aged 15–16), and they have a choice of three or four A-levels in the sixth form.
-An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in 2007 graded The Skinners' School as "outstanding".
-The majority of students go on to higher education following the completion of their A-levels at the end of Year Thirteen (aged 17–18), and in 2011 and 2022, one in ten Year 13 students gained an Oxbridge offer.
+Skinners' boys generally take eleven GCSEs in year eleven (aged 15–16), and can study three or four A-levels in the sixth form.
+An Ofsted inspection in November 2021 graded The Skinners' School as "good".